 28. Instead, the $44 million he has recovered over the past six years is $97 million less than Norma offered to pay him in December 2013 and $256 million less than his share would have been worth today had he agreed to mediate instead of to litigate.

 30. Also in 2016, Dr. Bernstein moved for judgment of $66.9 million against Norma on the basis of fraudulent misrepresentation.
 Norma begged for a trial but Justice Newbould refused.
 His Honour awarded Dr. Bernstein the $66.9 million because he accepted his written evidence that had he known how she was running the portfolio he would never have invested any money with her.
 Hence he ordered rescission of all the money Dr. Bernstein had invested less what he had recovered to that date.
-Since then Dr. Bernstein has recovered approximately $8 million more in cash from the properties and has taken ownership of 14 of their joint companies to enjoy tax losses, hence the amount due from Norma has been reduced.
+Since then Dr. Bernstein has recovered approximately $20 million more in cash from the properties and has taken ownership of 14 of their joint companies to enjoy tax losses, hence the amount due from Norma has been reduced to about $48 million.

 31. This judgment makes it legally impossible for Norma or her husband Ron to ever make or accumulate any money.
 It cannot be bankrupted out of.
 How the Court expects Norma to support her husband and her four children in the face of this judgment is an open question.
 It is difficult for Norma to comprehend how that sort of judgment is fair or just in any circumstances, much less in Canada, and much less in a case where Dr. Bernstein refused an incredibly lucrative offer to settle that would have seen him made completely whole plus provided him with a $34 million profit.